New Year’s baby arrives at 4:02 a.m. at Augusta hospital

 One chair in the room held a large New Year’s basket with a number of gifts — blankets, diapers, clothes, a bracelet, etc. — for having the first baby of 2018.

 “It was a race among the nurses on who was going to have the first baby,” Keira Washburn said.
 She was told there was a race among the hospitals as well and that a baby was born earlier Monday at Maine Medical Center in Portland.
-Published reports indicate the parents are a Monmouth couple.

 “Daddy and mommy are both great troupers,” Kristina Tracy said.